The Pros & Cons of Moving to an Okanagan City Like Kamloops

 Things to Do in Kamloops (it’s a lot!)

-Outdoor enthusiasts enjoy the variety of geographical features Kamloops has to offer.
+Outdoor enthusiasts enjoy the Kamloops Bike Ranch and the yearly mountain bike festival.
 Nearby mountain ridges (like Sun Peaks Resort) provide hiking, biking, skiing, and climbing opportunities.
 Lakes and rivers are great for fishing, paddling, boating, and relaxing on the beach.
 Golfing and horseback riding are other popular options, too.
+Golfing enthusiasts are in for a treat with top-notch golf courses like Talking Rock Golf and Rock Golf Course, showcasing the region's picturesque landscapes.
 In the winter, Kamloops sees its fair share of snow, which means sledding down hills and building snowmen are top activities for children.

 The downtown core of Kamloops is jam-packed with locally owned businesses, handmade products, specialty stores, clothing boutiques, and a few shopping malls.
 From handmade to commercially made, the range of shopping options in Kamloops is suitable for any shopper.

 Food lovers can indulge at the Kamloops Rotary Ribfest, an annual event bringing together the best culinary delights from the region.

 Excellent healthcare services, a year-round calendar of events, very little rain, and several support systems that encourage seniors to live their lives to the fullest are just a few reasons to retire in Kamloops.